rafjaf/Infocuria/README.md

 ## What it does

-- Adds a citation panel with ready-to-copy references, including paragraph links and ECLI markup.
+- Adds a citation panel with ready-to-copy references, including the paragraph number from which the text was copied.
 - Builds a document table of contents for fast navigation within a judgment.
-- Highlights structure markers and converts ECLI references into clickable links.
+- Highlights structure markers in the the text.
 - Provides cleaner PDF downloads with friendly filenames.
 - Shows a quick info popup when you click the extension icon.
 - Displays a brief update banner after new versions are installed.